Online slot regulation in Australia: What's important to know?

 Can I play online slots from Australia?

-Yes, if this is a site with an international license located outside the country.
+Yes, if it is an international licensed site located outside the country.

 What happens if you play on an illegal site?

-Where do I look for a list of blocked sites?
+Where to look for a list of blocked sites?

 Conclusion